Introduction

 Notker in an 11th century manuscript, probably from Saint Gall.

 Notker the Stammerer (c.
 840 – 6 April 912), Notker Balbulus, or simply Notker, was a Benedictine monk at the Abbey of Saint Gall in modern-day Switzerland.
 Described as “a significant figure in the Western Church”, Notker made substantial contributions to both the music and literature of his time.
-The anonymous pieces 4-6 included in the playlist originate from the St. Gall manuscripts held in the Abbey library of Saint Gall and were composed around the same time as Notker’s.
+The anonymous pieces 4 and 5 included in the playlist originate from the St. Gall manuscripts held in the Abbey library of Saint Gall and were composed around the same time as Notker’s.
 Audi, benigne conditor is a Lenten hymn formerly attributed to Pope Gregory the Great, but now dated as late as the early ninth century.
 It was composed either in Italy or in Gaul and appears in many tenth century manuscripts from those areas, as well as in numerous German and English manuscripts of the following century.

 1. Natus ante saecula